SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 --- abstract

-This document presents an inter-domain SAVNET architecture that serves as a comprehensive framework for the development of inter-domain source address validation (SAV) mechanisms.
-The proposed architecture empowers AS to generate SAV rules by leveraging SAV-specific Information communicated between ASes, and during the incremental/partial deployment of the SAV-specific Information, it can leverage the general information such as the routing information from the RIB to generate the SAV table when the SAV-specific Information for an AS's prefixes are not available.
-Instead of delving into protocol extensions or implementations, this document primarily focuses on proposing the SAV-specific Information and general information for deploying an inter-domain SAV mechanism, and defining the architectural components and interconnections between them for generating the SAV table.
+This document introduces an inter-domain SAVNET architecture, providing a comprehensive framework for guiding the design of inter-domain SAV mechanisms.
+The proposed architecture empowers ASes to establish SAV rules by sharing SAV-specific Information between themselves.
+During the incremental or partial deployment of SAV-specific Information, it can rely on general information, such as routing information from the RIB, to construct the SAV table when SAV-specific Information for an AS's prefixes is unavailable.
+Rather than delving into protocol extensions or implementations, this document primarily concentrates on proposing SAV-specific and general information and guiding how to utilize them to generate SAV rules.
+It also defines the architectural components and their relations.

 --- middle